dadoomer/personal-website/content/post/2021-01-02-incremental/index.md

 We have proposed a population-based algorithm for extending state machines.
-The algorithm can synthesize policies from scratch by "extending" the empty state machine, as well as extend pre-trained state machines to perform in novel environments without degrading performance in the original tasks.
+The algorithm can synthesize policies from scratch by "extending" the empty state machine.
 The proposed algorithm is simple to implement and does not require access to gradients.

-We tested our algorithm in simulation on two locomotion tasks, first on a simple "mostly flat" terrain and then extending the resulting policy to traverse terrains with stairs, gaps and obstacles.
-Results showed that the proposed algorithm succesfully optimizes state machine extensions.
+We tested our algorithm in simulation on the locomotion task on a simple "mostly flat" terrain.
+Results showed that the proposed algorithm succesfully optimizes state machines.

 In future work we plan to further exploit the modular and programmatic aspects of state machines for joint optimization of robot controllers and robot design.